karel-3d/karel-3d.github.io/_posts/2013-02-20-piratebay.md

 ----

-original article, from February 2013:
+original article, from February 2013 (with working links):

 *Note: Some people noticed that the XML files are not well-formed and valid.
 I have corrected that, see the bottom.*